firebase/firebaseui-web-react/README.md

 In your app:
   1. Import the `FirebaseAuth` component from `react-firebaseui` and import `firebase`.
   2. Configure Firebase as described in [the Firebase Docs](https://firebase.google.com/docs/web/setup).
-  3. Configure Firebase UI as described in [firebase/firebaseui-web](https://github.com/firebase/firebaseui-web#configuration).
+  3. Write a Firebase UI configuration as described in [firebase/firebaseui-web](https://github.com/firebase/firebaseui-web#configuration).
-  4. Use the `FirebaseAuth` component in your template passing it the configuration and a Firebase Auth instance.
+  4. Use the `FirebaseAuth` component in your template passing it the **Firebase UI configuration** and a **Firebase Auth instance**.

 ### Using `FirebaseAuth` with a redirect